Fund raising -- Colorado -- Denver

 Abstract Topics include: Raising money and building the Ex-Patients Home and providing vocational training.
 When the need to help TB victims lessened they began to focus on patients that needed mental health care they couldn't afford.
 Interview index in file B098.18.0022.0008.

 Dates: 1978 August 31

-Overview Covers a bit of his experience before coming to National Jewish Hospital- lawyer in Cincinnati, Anti-Defamation League during WWII, contributions he helped make to NJH, growth and development of NJH over his time there (1962-1978 when interview was recorded); NJH mergers, development, fundraising and research.
+Abstract Covers a bit of his experience before coming to National Jewish Hospital- lawyer in Cincinnati, Anti-Defamation League during WWII, contributions he helped make to NJH, growth and development of NJH over his time there as CEO (1962-1982); NJH mergers, development, fundraising and research.

 Dates: 1978 May 11

 Scope and Contents Series 6 consists of National Council of Jewish Women events materials, including invitations, fliers, and programs that provide information about NCJW activities, their dates and locations, and the ways in which they were promoted.